Solar-powered ATMs to deliver clean drinking water in Pakistan

 “We are planning to install the machines at 20 filtration plants in the first phase that will benefit some 17,500 families,” he said.

-Similar card-based water dispensing systems are already in use in neighbouring India.
+Similar card-based water dispensing systems are already in use in neighboring India.

 According to Punjab Saaf Pani Company, only 13 percent people in rural areas have access to tap water, compared to 43 percent of people in urban areas of Punjab.
 The province, with 98 million people, is the country’s most populous.